Skip to content

 The Climb: My Life in the Arts

-Actor and artist Ronnie Chism is one of the stars of the ArtsUpLA Theatre by the Blind's new play, The Climb.
-In this post, he shares his journey to the world of the arts.
+Actor and artist Ronnie Chism of the ArtsUpLA Theatre by the Blind shares his journey to the world of the arts

 Two black and white photos of blind artist Ronnie Chism - on the left, he's in profile with smoke swirling around him.
 On the right, he's wearing a suit, looking up and smiling while holding his mobility cane in front of him.